mars9541/icon-editor/README.md

 #How to use it
 -	Step1 :
-     Go to <a href="https://aminkodaganur.github.io/iconplus/">site</a> and build icon with effect however you want
+     Download this repository and install, build icon with effect however you want

 -	Step2:
      Find “Get Code” or “Download as SVG” button on menu bar and click on any one option